 - Damages typically awarded in pedestrian accident cases include medical expenses, lost wages for time away from work while recovering and traveling to and from medical appointments related to the injury, pain and suffering, modifications to the home or vehicle that are necessary for accessibility after a disabling injury, pain and suffering, and emotional distress.
 It should be noted that punitive damages may also be sought in some cases, such as if the driver was impaired by alcohol or drugs at the time the accident occurred.

-- For a successful outcome in a pedestrian accident case, you must prove that the driver who hit you was behaving negligently and breached the duty of care to obey all traffic laws or otherwise driver in a safe manner, resulting in your injuries.
+- For a successful outcome in an Atlanta pedestrian accident case, you must prove that the driver who hit you was behaving negligently and breached the duty of care to obey all traffic laws or otherwise driver in a safe manner, resulting in your injuries.

 - Georgia follows a modified comparative negligence rule in which you can only sue another party for negligence if you were less than 50 percent responsible for the accident.
 For example, if it was discovered that you were disobeying traffic signals when the accident occurred and that was 60 percent of the reason for the accident, you will not be eligible to seek compensation through a personal injury lawsuit.
 However, if it was determined that your negligence was 40 percent responsible for the accident, you may seek damages.
 It is important to note that your award will be reduced by the percentage of responsibility you were determined to have had in causing the accident.
 This motivates the defense to shift as blame to the victim as possible to avoid some or all liability.
 An experienced pedestrian accident lawyer understands comparative negligence and will shield you from these tactics and pursue the best outcome for your case.